F-Stack/f-stack/dpdk/doc/guides/nics/vmxnet3.rst

 In the transmit routine, the DPDK application fills packet buffer pointers in the descriptors of the command ring and notifies the hypervisor.
-In response the hypervisor takes packets and passes them to the vSwitch.
-It writes into the completion descriptors ring.
+In response the hypervisor takes packets and passes them to the vSwitch, It writes into the completion descriptors ring.
 The rings are read by the PMD in the next transmit routine call and the buffers and descriptors are freed from memory.

 Features and Limitations of VMXNET3 PMD